diego-aslz/delphi/_posts/2013-06-28-working-around-ps3-lagged-updates.md

 ## The problem

 My internet connection is not that bad, I have a 5 Mb connection.
-But, for some reason, PS3 videogames download updates very slowly and mine uses to stop downloading from nothing.
+But, for some reason, PS3 videogames download updates very slowly and mine usually stops downloading from nothing.
 The download just stops at any time and I have to restart it.
 I think that's a problem with my router, but that's not the subject right now.